Slumping economy, surging stock market– what’s going on?

-Over the past nine weeks, 36 million Americans have filed unemployment claims.
+Over the past eight weeks, 36 million Americans have filed unemployment claims.
 US GDP plunged by 4.8% in the first quarter of 2020.
 Yet the US stock market surged by 13.2% in April, the largest monthly increase since 1987.

 Past performance is not a guide to future performance and may not be repeated.
 Source: Refinitiv Datastream and Schroders.
 Notes: US equities = MSCI USA Index.
 Data from December 1969 to April 2020.

 Although this may seem unintuitive, there is, in fact, a large body of evidence which shows that there is a very weak relationship between equity returns and economic growth.
-You should not necessarily expect the two to move in tandem.
-Several factors might explain this behaviour.
+You should not expect the two to move in tandem.
+Several factors explain this behaviour.

 Markets are forward-looking

 The most important reason is that a company’s stock market value can be thought of as the present value of all its future earnings.
 These are related to economic growth but not on a one-to-one basis (section 3 gives a brief explanation of some ways they can differ).
 Its value reflects what is happening right now, but also what is forecast to happen next year, the year after, and so on.
 Stock markets are forward-looking.

 In contrast, much economic data tells you about what has happened in the past.
 To give an obvious example, GDP growth figures are not released until after the quarter has ended.

 This means any news that impacts profit expectations can move the market before it hits companies’ bottom lines.
 This is exactly what has happened this year.
 US stocks fell by 24% in the first three months of the year in anticipation of the economic slump that has subsequently been realised.
 A lot of bad news was already priced in when we entered April.